-  Helping Make American Manufacturing Great Again
+Helping Rebuild American Manufacturing

 From cars to planes to computers, America has always been a manufacturing leader.
 However, after a decade of jobs moving overseas, our manufacturing sector is nearing collapse.
 We can reverse these recent setbacks, but Congress must start providing incentives for investing in closed factories.
 We must make it more profitable for businesses to open plants in America than in China, Mexico, or other developing countries.
 This means we must support comprehensive investment in training our workforce, so American workers have the skills needed to compete and create products in demand globally—specifically in high-tech industries.
 We also must ensure federal assistance is targeted to business owners who employ American workers.
-If both parties in Congress work together to put our neighbors first, we can make American manufacturing great again.
+If both parties in Congress work together to put our neighbors first, we can rebuild American manufacturing.

 Fighting China’s Unfair Trade Practices That Cost U.S. Jobs

 On a level playing field, American companies can outperform and out produce those in any other country.
 Unfortunately, China continues to allow unfair practices, such as stealing intellectual property and making our goods more expensive by manipulating their currency.
 These actions have cost us hundreds of thousands of jobs and forced companies to shut their doors.
 In this fragile economy, protecting jobs is my top priority.
 I have and will continue to support legislation that condemns China’s damaging trade policies and better protects American workers.